 Our ratio as at October 2016 is 47% women and 53% men.
 We are not setting higher targets therefore, but diversity and inclusion measures would become part of our annual incentive plan for partners if our minimum target of 33% was not achieved.

 Peter Highland (Chief Operating Officer) and Charlie Clifton (Associate) are the executives responsible for monitoring this initiative.

 Resources for Autism provides practical services for children and adults with an autistic spectrum condition and for those who love and care for them.
-We have a team of trained, enthusiastic and kind staff and volunteers offering a wide range of support.
-All our staff are autism specialists who understand communication and sensory needs.
+A team of trained, enthusiastic and kind staff and volunteers offer a wide range of support.
+All the Resources for Autism staff are specialists who understand communication and sensory needs.